elsewhencode/project-guidelines/README.md

     > It makes your troubleshooting less unpleasant with colorization, timestamps, log to a file in addition to the console or even logging to a file that rotates daily. [read more...](https://blog.risingstack.com/node-js-logging-tutorial/)

 ## 9 API design <a name="api-design"></a>

-Follow resource-oriented design.
-This has three main factors: resources, collection, and URLs.
+* We mostly follow resource-oriented design.
+It has three main factors: resources, collection, and URLs.
     * A resource has data, relationships to other resources, and methods that operate against it
     * A group of resources is called a collection.
     * URL identifies the online location of a resource.

+    _Why:_
+    > This is a very well-known design to developers (your main API audience).
+The core idea of REST is the resource and each resource is identified by a URL, and you retrieve that resource by sending a GET request to that URL.
+Very simple.

 ### 9.1 API Naming